Uqba ibn Amir: Conquests of Egypt

-Uqba was one of the princes and commanders of the Arab Islamic army in fighting Patriarch Ptolemy and the Romans who were with him in Dahshur and the city of Bahnasa.
+Uqba was one of the commanders of the Arab Islamic army in fighting Patriarch Ptolemy and the Romans who were with him in Dahshur and the city of Bahnasa.
 Al-Waqidi said:

-Abdullah bin Awn told us: Jabir bin Sinan told us on the authority of Uqba bin Amir, who said: The Romans and Christians were throwing stones and arrows from the top of the wall, and the Muslims encountered a great matter from the enemy of God, Al-Batayyus, the likes of which they had never seen before.
+Abdullah ibn Awn told us: Jabir ibn Sinan told us on the authority of Uqba ibn Amir, who said: The Romans and Christians were throwing stones and arrows from the top of the wall, and the Muslims encountered a great matter from the enemy of God, Al-Batayyus, the likes of which they had never seen before.
 The first to reach them was Al-Batayyus, may God curse him, so the Muslims endured it with the patience of the noble.

-Uqba ibn Amir was at the head of the Islamic force at Bab al-Qundus in the city of Bahnasa, and with the storming of Bab al-Qundus the conquest began, culminating in the conquest of that city and the fall of the last Roman stronghold.
-The banner of Islam was raised in Upper Egypt, and this occurred at the end of the caliphate of Umar ibn al-Khattab.
+Uqba ibn Amir was at the head of the Islamic force at Bab al-Qundus in the city of Bahnasa, culminating in the conquest of that city and the fall of the last Roman stronghold.
+The banner of Islam was raised in Upper Egypt, and this occurred at the end of the reign of Caliph Umar.

-Uqba was with Amr ibn al-As when he conquered Fustat, and then Amr ibn al-As directed Uqba ibn Amir to the rest of the villages in the lower reaches of the country, conquering their lands and making peace with the people of their villages on a similar basis to the peace treaty of Fustat.
+Uqba was with Amr ibn al-As when he conquered Fustat, and was then directed by Amr to the rest of the villages in the lower reaches of the country, conquering them and making peace with the people of their villages on a similar basis to the peace treaty of Fustat.

-First Fitna
+Service under Mu'awiya

-During the First Fitna, he was an active supporter of his friend Mu'awiya ibn Abi Sufyan against Caliph Ali.
-Mu'awiya became caliph in 661 and appointed Uqba the governor of Egypt, replacing the caliph's deceased brother, Utba ibn Abi Sufyan, in 664.
+During the First Fitna, he was an active supporter of Mu'awiya I, future founder of the Umayyad Caliphate, against Caliph Ali.
+Mu'awiya became caliph in 661 and appointed Uqba as the governor of Egypt in 664, replacing the caliph's deceased brother, Utba ibn Abi Sufyan.
 According to the 9th-century historian al-Tabari, in 668/69, Uqba led the Arab troops of Egypt alongside the troops of Medina in a naval raid against Byzantine territory.
-He was replaced as governor by Maslama ibn Mukhallad al-Ansari in 669.
+He was replaced as governor by Maslama ibn Mukhallad al-Ansari in 667.